LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 The title of your package (\<title\> tag in the nuspec) should be the same as the name of the application.
 Follow the official spelling, use upper and lower case and don't forget the spaces.
 Examples of correct package titles are: Google  Chrome, CCleaner, PuTTY and FileZilla.
 The title will appear on the left side in the package list of the Chocolatey gallery, followed by the version.

-There are some guidelines in terms of the package id (\<id\> tag in the nuspec):
+There are some guidelines in terms of the package ID (\<ID\> tag in the nuspec):

 * Use only lowercase letters, even if you used uppercase letters in the package title.
 (This is considered a guideline because it is correctable in other ways).
-Once a package is submitted (even prior moderation), the Gallery will always show the id with the casing of the first package version.
-In addition, changing the casing of the package id may have negative side effects on dependencies (note: this last statement needs verified).
+Once a package is submitted (even prior moderation), the Gallery will always show the ID with the casing of the first package version.
+In addition, changing the casing of the package ID may have negative side effects on dependencies (note: this last statement needs verified).
-* If the original application name consists of compound words without spaces (CamelCase), just as MKVToolNix, TightVNC and VirtualBox, the package id's are simply the same (but lowercase of course): mkvtoolnix, tightvnc, and virtualbox.
+* If the original application name consists of compound words without spaces (CamelCase), just as MKVToolNix, TightVNC and VirtualBox, the package IDs  are simply the same (but lowercase of course): mkvtoolnix, tightvnc, and virtualbox.
 * If the name of the application contains multiple words separated by spaces, such as MusicBrainz  Picard or Adobe Reader, replace the spaces with the hyphen-minus character "-" (U+002D) or just omit them.
 Don't use dots.
 They should be used only if the original application name contains dots (e.  g.
 Paint.NET).
-Hence the correct id's of the previously mentioned applications can be musicbrainz-picard or adobereader.
+Hence the correct IDs  of the previously mentioned applications can be musicbrainz-picard or adobereader.
 It is highly suggested to use the hyphen method when there are long package names, because that increases readability.
 * For sub-packages, use the hyphen-minus character "-" (U+002D) as separator, not a dot.
 Sub-packages are intended for separate packages that include extensions, modules or additional features/files for other applications.
 Therefore keepass-langfiles is a proper package id, because it adds the language files for the main application which in this case is KeePass.
 Another example is libreoffice-help for the help pack for LibreOffice, the open source office suite.
 * If you want to package an open source application, look on the repositories of some popular Linux distributions, such as Debian, Ubuntu and Arch Linux if they already have a package of it.
 If that is the case, use the same package id.
 This will make it easier for Linux and Windows users, because then they don't have to remember and use different package names.

-These guidelines are already commonly applied on packages for all major Linux distributions, because they lead to a more consistent look of software repositories, easier to remember package id's and less considerations about the naming for package creators.
+These guidelines are already commonly applied on packages for all major Linux distributions, because they lead to a more consistent look of software repositories, easier to remember package IDs  and less considerations about the naming for package creators.

 Note that a lot of packages in the Chocolatey Gallery don't follow these guidelines.
 The simple reason is that the affected packages were created before the introduction of these guidelines.